Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 - Unwind the hank of yarn or skein and remove the ties, so it’s a ring of yarn.
 If you use scissors, be careful not to cut the actual yarn strands when removing the ties.

-- Find the two ends, checking they aren’t tangled.
+- Find the two ends, check they aren’t tangled.
+Less chance of hassles later!

 - Most yarn swifts are the umbrella style.
 Push the button at the bottom of the pole upwards on the umbrella swift.
 The arms expand.
 A good idea is to do this with care.